 “This could be the most important technology ever created.”
 “We might be building something that transforms civilization.”
 “The stakes couldn’t be higher.”

 That’s not marketing.
 That’s how a Type 4 genuinely experiences their work.
 Everything is weighted with historic significance.
 Every decision carries existential gravity.
 For a 4, building AGI isn’t a business—it’s an identity.
+If the title of this article is “Who Gets to Build God,” Altman has already decided the answer is him.

 Type 4s need to feel uniquely significant.
 They need to know that their contribution to the world is irreplaceable.
 And there is no more irreplaceable contribution than creating artificial general intelligence.
 No 4 alive could resist that pull.